 - Executable test that can be run in existing automated testing frameworks

-To this end we have a UML model which can describe the artefacts such as data model and workflow.
+To make this easy for technical developers we have a UML model which can describe the artefacts of RPMN such as data model and workflow.

-This UML model can store all the structured information represented in the text files.
+RPMN's UML model can store all the structured information represented in the RPMN text files.
+Similarly BPMN's UML model can store all the structured information stored in BPMN files, although BPMN files are not easily human readable.

 As part of Eclipse Free BIRD tools we have code that converts to/from the text format into an in-memory object tree using the classes defined in the UML format.